8rents/hello-codespaces/README.md

 ## Using Codespaces as a development enviornment

+A codespace is a development environment that’s hosted in the cloud.
+Codespaces run on a variety of VM-based compute options hosted by GitHub.com, which you can configure from 2 core machines up to 32 core machines.
+You can connect to your codespaces from the browser or locally using Visual Studio Code.

+To make a new codespace:

 1. Open a new terminal window in vscode
 2. Click the "continue working in GitHub Codespaces" button
 3. Authorize Codespaces